Road-related incidents are one of the leading causes of unintentional injury death across all ages in BC.1

 Each day, more than 820 crashes occur in BC, and around 170 of them result in an injury or fatality.3 Most of the injuries resulting from collisions involve vehicle drivers and passengers; however, injury also occurs among vulnerable road users—pedestrians, cyclists, and motorcyclists.
 Speeding, distracted driving (e.g., phone use and texting), and impaired driving (using alcohol, drugs, or medications) are the leading contributing factors for motor vehicle collisions.

-Transport incidents cost the BC health care system approximately $700 million dollars per year.4
+Transport incidents cost British Columbians approximately $700 million dollars per year.4

 BCIRPU supports road safety efforts at the policy, practice, and community levels.
 Road safety for all is one of the provincial priorities for injury prevention.